Python-for-geo-people/Lesson-7-Plotting/Lesson/python-plotting.md

  <img src="https://github.com/Python-for-geo-people/Lesson-7-Plotting/blob/master/img/basic-elements-of-plot.png" width="800"/>

 ### Common terms when doing plotting

 Note: these terms may vary a little bit depending on the plotting library that you use.
-These are few typical terms used when doing plotting in Matplotlib.
+These are the most typical terms used in Matplotlib.

- - **axis** - Axis of the graph that are typically x, y and z (for 3D plots)
+ - Axis (x, y, z)
+ - Label
+ - Symbol
- - **title** - Title of the whole plot.
+ - Linestyle - The pre
- - **label** - Name for to the whole axis.
+ - Linewidth
- - **legend** - Legend for the plot.
+ - Alpha - transparency
- - **tick label** - Refers to the text or values that are represented on the axis.
- - **symbol** - Symbol for data point(s) (on a scatter plot) that can be presented with different symbols.
- - **size** - Size of e.g. a point on a scatter plot, also used for referring to the text sizes on a plot.
- - **linestyle** - The style how the line should be drawn.
-Can be e.g. solid or dashed.
- - **linewidth** - The width of a line in a plot.
- - **alpha** - Transparency level of a filled element in a plot (values between 0.0 (fully transparent) to 1.0 (no trasnparency)).
- - **tick(s)** - Refers to the tick marks on a plot.
- - **annotation** - Refers to the added text on a plot.
- - **padding** - The distance between a (axis/tick) label and the axis.
+ - Title
+ - Tick(s)
+ - Annotation
+ - Data limit(s) or range
+ - Padding

-## Plotting in Python with Matplotlib
+## Plotting in Python with matplotlib
-Python has a nice plotting library called Matplotlib, which is designed to provide MATLAB-like plotting in Python.

-1. We can start by importing the Matplotlib plotting library.
+Though there are many options for plotting data in Python, we will be using [matplotlib](http://matplotlib.org/).
+In particular, we will be using the pyplot module in matplotlib, which provides MATLAB-like plotting.
+The reason for this is simple: Matplotlib is the most common module used for plotting in Python and many examples of plotting you may find online will be using matplotlib.

+1. To start, we will need to import both pyplot and NumPy.

     ```python
     import matplotlib.pyplot as plt
+    import numpy as np
     ```
-You may see a few messages, but don't worry about them.
-Note here that we have imported Matplotlib's Pyplot library as `plt`.

-2. Let's start with a simple example using our old variables `x` and `y`.
+Note again that we are renaming the modules when we import them.
+Perhaps now it is more clear why you might want to rename a module on import.
+Having to type `matplotlib.pyplot` every time you use one of its methods would be a pain.
+2. With our modules imported, we now can quickly define a few variables to make our first plot.

+    ```python
+    x = np.linspace(0, 2 * np.pi, 20)
+    y = np.sin(x)
+    ```
+We haven't seen `np.linspace()` previously.
+It simply creates a NumPy array starting from the first parameter value given, ending with the second, and using the third for the total number of values to include in the array.
+Values between the start and end are equally spaced, or linearly interpolated (hence the name `linspace` - linear space).
+Those in the Introduction to Quantitative Geology course will see `np.linspace()` again.
+As you might guess, `np.sin()` simply calculates the value of the sine function for each value of `x`.
+3. Now we're ready for our first plot.

     ```python
     >>> plt.plot(x, y)